HL7-DaVinci/pdex-formulary-sample-data/README.md

 - __Generate ndjon files grouped by InsurancePlan__: this is handled by the [plan_specific_ndjson.rb](https://github.com/HL7-DaVinci/pdex-formulary-sample-data/blob/master/scripts/plan_specific_ndjson.rb) script, which generates formularies ndjson files classified by individual InsurancePlan.
 This is useful for plan specific __bulk export__ requests (e.g. `[base]/InsurancePlan/[id]/$export`).

-> Note: You can switch to `STU1.1.0` branch of this repo to generate STU1 Formulary sample data.
+> __Note__: You can switch to [STU1.1.0](https://github.com/HL7-DaVinci/pdex-formulary-sample-data/tree/STU1.1.0) branch of this repo to generate STU1 Formulary sample data.

 # Installing and Running